-"Where's that goddamn Doc Pillon?" grumbled Ed Gracey.
+"Where's that damn Doc Pillon?" grumbled Ed Gracey.
 "If he gets much slower, he'll have to turn undertaker."
 Barnaby placed a well-rolled cigarette in Curt's mouth and lit it for him.
-The smoke tasted nice and soothing, even in his parched dry mouth.
-Curt wondered at the freakish turns and twists that fate took.
-Setting forth to be an outlaw this morning, he had wound up a local hero, with thousands of dollars in reward money coming to him and Old Barney. . .
+The smoke tasted nice and soothing, even in his parched mouth.
+Curt wondered at the freakish twists that fate took.
+Setting forth to be an outlaw this morning, he had wound up a local hero, with thousands of dollars in reward money coming to him and Old Barney.
 Theron Ware would never collect his share for killing Jack.
 Theron was going to die for that-and for other reasons.

-"We can start up a spread of our own, Barney," said Curt, and thought of Jack with a desolate wrenching pang of grief and loss and sorrow.
-"You and Tee Dee and I."

-"Sure, Curt, that's what we'll do," Barnaby agreed, a

-smile lighting his sunken eyes and leather cheeks.
+"We can start up a spread of our own, Barney," said Curt, and thought of Jack with a desolate, wrenching pang of grief and loss and sorrow.
+"You and Tee Dee and I." "Sure, Curt, that's what we'll do," Barnaby agreed, a smile lighting his sunken eyes and leather cheeks.
 "You and me and little Tee Dee, with a layout of our own."

-And a home for Rita and Jack's son too, Curt was thinking.
-Perhaps Lenora Forbes would share it, as his wife...
-Yes, there was a chance of his other dream coming true, now that this one had ended as it did.

-Ed Gracey bent down and spoke softly: "You want to take care of any of these bodies, Curt?"
+And a home for Rita, too, Curt was thinking.
+Perhaps Lenora Forbes would share it, as his wife.
+Yes, there was a chance of his other dream coming true, now that this one had ended as it did- Ed Gracey bent down and spoke softly: "You want to take care of any of these bodies, Curt?"
 Curt Metheny realized then that Ed Gracey knew about Jack, and also that the secret would be safe with the marshal.
 "Yes, Ed," he murmured.
 "I'll take Jakes-and Utah Tyrrell."
-But first he had to go after Theron Ware, run him down and kill him.
-As soon as his arm was dressed, Curt would be on his way.

 Ed Gracey, his features rocklike once more, stared about the bank in mild disgust.
-"Ain't this one helluva mess though?" he said morbidly.
+"Ain't this one helluva mess, though?" he said morbidly.
 "Five dead men on a Monday morning, in the town where I'm supposed to keep law and order."

-Curt Metheny smiled thinly at the irony of Ed's words, the irony of fate and life.
+Curt smiled thinly at the irony of Ed's words, the irony of fate and life.

 A cry of mortal anguish rose in the background, and they turned to see what had caused it.
 J. A. Cottrell, flanked by his clerks, was standing at the entrance of the vault, and the sound was coming from him: "The money's gone!
 The money from the vault!
 A fortune, I tell you, a fortune!
 Come here, Marshal, don't just sit there.
 They cleaned out the vault, and I'm ruined, ruined!"
 Ed Gracey squinted at Curt and Barney.
 "I thought the outlaws didn't take a thing."
 "They didn't," Curt said, and Barnaby nodded in agreement.

 "Who the hell got away with it then?"
 Curt Metheny shrugged, his lean face masked and expressionless.
 "Must've been somebody on the inside, Ed.
-An employee maybe."
+An employee, maybe."
 Ed Gracey stared at the bank president and his associates.
 "Where's Theron Ware?
 He was here, where did he go to?"
 No one knew, and J. A. Cottrell was indignant.

 "Marshal, you don't mean to insinuate that Theron could have taken the money?"
 "Figure it out for yourself," Ed Gracey said.
 "Who else had the opportunity, J. A.?"

-Curt Metheny didn't know either, but he had a strong hunch where Theron Ware would go.
+Curt didn't know either, but he had a strong hunch where Theron Ware would go.